ldpliu/egent/README.md

 If you want to start a new task, make sure you are in the `Agent` mode, then:

-1. Type `Follow @start.md`, this will tell the agent to consume the context first.
-2. Type the task description, it could be a short sentence if there is a task template for it.
+1. Type `Follow @start.md and run task: <your task>`, it could be a short sentence if there is a task template for it.
    - For examples: `Tiny refactor import-controller` or `Hive API Upgrade for train 27`.
    - It could also be very detailed if it's a new task that agent never done before.